-From the trailhead, the trail goes through forest stands of deciduous with open undergrowth, crosses another logging road at just over a mile, and continues to a campsite reached at roughly 2.5 miles from the start of the trail, the trail begins to steadily and sometimes steeply climb towards the 4045’ summit of Mount Abram.
+From the trailhead, the trail goes through forest stands of deciduous with open undergrowth, crosses another logging road at just over a mile, and continues to a campsite reached at roughly 2.5 miles from the start of the trail, the trail begins to steadily and sometimes steeply climb towards the 4,045 foot summit of Mount Abram.
 About three-quarters of a mile from the campsite, the trail breaks above tree line offering great views on a clear day of nearby Spaulding and Sugarloaf Mountains.
 The remaining half mile of the trail to the summit is a boulder scramble through the second largest alpine zone in Maine.
 At approximately 350 acres, it is second in area only to Katahdin in the state.
 This section of trail is very exposed and can be dangerous in bad weather.
-The trail is well marked by cairns above tree line, but even the experienced and advanced hikers will need to pay attention as not to lose the trail, especially in bad weather.
+The trail is well marked by cairns above tree line, but even the experienced and advanced hikers will need to pay attention to stay on the trail, especially in bad weather.

-For more information about the interesting geology of Mount Abraham and the features along the trail check out Geology of Mount Abraham in the Maine Geological Survey's website.
+For more information about the interesting geology of Mount Abraham and the features along the trail check out Geology of Mount Abraham in the Maine Geological Survey's website

 This trail passes through a property that was acquired in part with funds from the Land for Maine’s Future program.
 For more information about the LMF program and the places it has helped to protect, please visit the LMF webpage.